US Flag - fm USfamily.net

 • Chapter 40 - Engineering - Introduction; Frank Kline tidbits; PC Design by Bob Langer; Maintenance Panels by Larry Bolton; Embedded Processors by Harry Wise; and Computer Aided Design (CAD) by Earl Vraa, et al.

-• Chapter 41 - Couplers & ERA Products: Introduction, Antenna Couplers, Crosley GSE, Doppler Wind Drift Indicator, and other ERA products.
+• Chapter 41 - Couplers & ERA Products: Introduction; Antenna Couplers, Program and Business; Crosley GSE; Doppler Wind Drift Indicator; and other ERA products.

-• Chapter 42 - Component Engineering: Introduction, Component Analysis, Pulse Transformers, Motley Crew, Procurement, Product Assurance, and Semiconductor Development.
+• Chapter 42 - Component Engineering: Introduction, Component Analysis, Pulse Transformers, Motley Crew, Procurement, Product Assurance, Semiconductor Development, and Recollections of circuitry for 1218, 1219, and CP-667.

 • Chapter 45 - Memory Engineering: Introduction, Drum Memories, Braided Wire Memory, Plated Wire Memory, Bubble Memory, Film Memory, Core Memory, and Semi-conductor Memory.